 Although the Virginia regulation generally mirrors the federal with regard to specific consultation requirements, one difference is that the Virginia regulation requires that the Lead (or Local) Planning Organization (LPO) for air quality planning that has been established for the region pursuant to Section 174 of the federal Clean Air Act as amended specifically be included in consultation for conformity purposes.
-As the Hampton Roads Air Quality Committee (HRAQC) is the designated LPO for the region, involvement of the VDEQ staff representative for that Committee in the local inter-agency consultation process for conformity is considered to fulfill that requirement.
+The Hampton Roads Air Quality Committee (HRAQC) is the designated LPO for the region, and the involvement of the VDEQ staff representative for that Committee in the local inter-agency consultation process for conformity is considered to fulfill that requirement.

 Hampton Roads Procedures: Both inter-agency and public consultation procedures have been established for Hampton Roads.
-Inter-agency consultation procedures for conformity were approved by the Hampton Roads MPO in 2005^{23,24}.
-As required by these procedures, an Interagency Consultation Group (ICG) for Hampton Roads has been formed.
-Members of the ICG include representatives of federal, state and local air and transportation agencies, including the member agencies of the HRTPO, Virginia Department of Rail and Public Transportation (VDRPT), VDOT, FHWA, FTA, VDEQ and the US EPA.
-As noted above, the LPO is also involved in consultation with the ICG.
+Inter-agency consultation procedures for conformity were approved in 2005^{23,24}.
+An Interagency Consultation Group (ICG) has been established that includes representatives of member agencies of the HRTPO, Virginia Department of Rail and Public Transportation (VDRPT), VDOT, FHWA, FTA, VDEQ and the US EPA.
+A representative of the LPO also participates in consultation with the ICG.
 All meetings are open to the public.

-Public consultation on the LRTP and TIP (versus the conformity analysis specifically) is conducted following the extensive procedures presented in the Hampton Roads "Public Participation Plan" (PPP)25 that was approved by the HRTPO in December 2009.
+Public consultation for the LRTP, TIP and conformity is conducted following the extensive procedures presented in the "Public Participation Plan" (PPP)25 that was approved by the HRTPO in December 2009.
 The PPP responds to SAFETEA-LU requirements as implemented with the revised planning regulations (23 CFR Part 450).
-Conformity consultation requirements including the existing ICG procedures are referenced in the PPP, and the two processes are coordinated.
+The ICG procedures are also referenced in the PPP, and the two processes are coordinated.